openeventdata/UniversalPetrarch/README.md

 	</Articles>
 	```

-	Each element is a sentence:
+	Each element of input data is a sentence:

     ```
     <Sentences>